Trespassing laws in Pakistan

-Let’s suppose someone walks onto a property in full view of the owner of the property and spoke to the owner whilst on his property.
-This would not constitute as Lurking House-Trespassing.
+Let’s suppose someone walks onto a property in full view of the owner of the property and speaks to the owner whilst on his property.
+This would not constitute Lurking house trespassing.

 If, on the other hand, they quietly tried to enter a property trying to make sure that the owners of the property were not aware of their presence, this would then fall into Lurking House Trespassing (covered in section 443 of the Pakistan Penal Code) and if they did the same act at night it would be considered as Lurking House Trespass by night (covered in section 444 of the Pakistan Penal Code).

-If there is a property that is locked or is secured, and an individual has to overcome such security measures (such as a lock, or sensors, or a window etc.) with or without the use of force, then this would be considered as an act of House-breaking (covered in section 445 of the Pakistan Penal Code).
+If there is a property that is locked or secured, and an individual has to overcome such security measures (such as a lock, sensors, or a window, etc.) with or without the use of force, then this would be considered as an act of House-breaking (covered in section 445 of the Pakistan Penal Code).

 If the same act is done at night, then it would be covered by section 446 of the Pakistan Penal Code.
 Both of these offenses would attract other offenses within the Pakistan Penal Code, depending on the situation and circumstances (For example assault or illegal confinement, if they took place during the incident).